Greg Smith (American musician)

-Gregory Smith (born May 21, 1963) is an American bassist and vocalist known for his tenure with rock musician Ted Nugent from 2007 to 2022.
+Gregory Smith (born May 21, 1963) is an American bassist and vocalist known for his tenure with rock musician Ted Nugent from 2007 to 2022, among other artists.

+Biography

 He has collaborated with Billy Joel, Wendy O. Williams, Alice Cooper, Blue Öyster Cult, Dokken, Vinnie Moore, Joe Lynn Turner, Ted Nugent, Tommy James & the Shondells, Alan Parsons, The Turtles, Felix Cavaliere, Chuck Negron, Joey Molland, Denny Laine, Glenn Frey, and The Wizards of Winter.

 Smith was a member of Plasmatics in 1983.

 Smith appears in the film Wayne's World as a member of Alice Cooper's band, performing "Feed My Frankenstein".
 Smith toured with Cooper from 1991 to 1995, then again from 1999 to 2001.

 In 1993, Smith joined a reformed Rainbow with Ritchie Blackmore.
 Smith remained with the group until 1997, when they disbanded.
 From 2008 to 2011, he and a few other members from Rainbow, including band leader and guitarist Ritchie Blackmore's son Jürgen, were in Over the Rainbow.

 Smith toured with Blue Öyster Cult, in the summer of 1995, leaving due to previous touring commitments to Alice Cooper & Rainbow.

 In 2001, Smith was asked by Billy Joel guitarist Tommy Byrnes to be a part of the upcoming Billy Joel / Twyla Tharp Broadway musical Movin Out. and remained with the show until closing in Dec 2005.
 He later performed a year on the road with the Movin Out road company from Mar 2006 - Feb 2007.

 Smith toured with Dokken in 2003 & 2009.